karlgodtliebsen/ai-playground/README.md

 - ggml-vicuna-13B-1.1-q8_0.bin
 - wizardlm-13b-v1.1-superhot-8k.ggmlv3.q4_1.bin
 ```

-## LlaMa Models
+## LlaMa Models - 2
 Download a model like:

-- wizardLM-7B.ggmlv3.q4_1.bin (see references)
+- llama-2-7b.ggmlv3.q8_0.bin (see references)

-Add the Models to the 'LlamaModels' folder in the 'AI.LlaMa.Models' project, and mark them for "Copy If Newer".
+Add the Models to a folder and update the appsettings.json files with the path to the folder.
+I use: '/projects/AI/LlamaModels' to store the models.

+More info in the README.md file in the LlamaSharpApp.WebAPI project.

 ### Qdrant Vector database: